barrenechea/react-custom-scrollbars-4/README.md

 }
 ```

-All properties are documented in the [API docs](https://github.com/barrenechea/react-custom-scrollbars-4/blob/master/docs/API.md)
+All properties are documented in the [Wiki](https://github.com/barrenechea/react-custom-scrollbars-4/wiki/API)

 ## Examples